7RU7H/CTFs/HackTheBox/Retired-Machines/Devel/Devel-Helped-through.md

 - Old windows kernel exploits sometimes its best to use metasploit
 - Metasploit is insane, do not really use it, but it is insane.

-## Disclaimer I did not finish this box - never compiled anything in VScode (it actually Microsoft Visual Studios) no VS code AAAAAAAAARGH! - requirement to do without metasploit -
+## Disclaimer I did not finish this box - never compiled anything in VScode (its actually Microsoft Visual Studios) no VS code AAAAAAAAARGH! - requirement to do without metasploit -

  Why is the only acronym that search enigines and everything Americans say and use not matter when is Visual Studio Code  and Microsoft Visual Studios? !@!#$!$%@#$B%^B#@ AAAAAAAAAAAAAAAAARGH!!!****